Autotune – reviewing the outputs

 For the duration of May, I ran a survey of UK DIY APS users.
 Having closed the survey now, this is the overview of the […]

-Continuing in this occasional series of explanations of the functions within OpenAPS/AndroidAPS, this one looks at SMB, and what is usually referred to oref1.
-So […]
+Continuing in this occasional series of explanations of the functions within OpenAPS/AndroidAPS/Trio, this one looks at SMB, and what is usually referred to as oref1. […]

 If you’re using eany of the DIY looping systems, you’ll be aware of the idea of setting a low temporary target when you are running […]